Master of Science, Exercise Physiology

-- Science of Nutrition (B minus or better)
+- Science of Nutrition or equivalent (B minus or better)

 - Anatomy & Physiology I + Lab (C+ or better)